katehret/compStrings/README.md

 * Ehret, Katharina (submitted).
 "Through the compression glass: language complexity and the structure of algorithmically compressed strings."

 Against the background of the sociolinguistic-typological debate on language complexity which is all about measuring and explaining variability in language complexity, the publication presents an in-depth analysis of algorithmically compressed texts.
 Specifically, the formal and linguistic structure of compressed text sequences as retrieved from gzip’s debugging output (or lexicon) are examined.
 Compression algorithms like gzip are sometimes employed to approximate language complexity via the information-content, or complexity, in texts.
 The publication focuses on the compression technique, an information-theoretic measure based on Kolmogorov complexity.
-Scripts for the implementation of the technique are available [here] (https://github.com/katehret/measuring-language-complexity).
+Scripts for the implementation of the technique are available [here](https://github.com/katehret/measuring-language-complexity).

 All scripts were tested on Debian GNU/Linux 9.
-Additionally, the following open source programs were used: [R] (https://www.r-project.org/) version 3.6.3 (2020-02-29) and [gzip](https://www.gzip.org/) version 1.6.
+Additionally, the following open source programs were used: [R](https://www.r-project.org/) version 3.6.3 (2020-02-29) and [gzip](https://www.gzip.org/) version 1.6.

 ### Overview and description of files